08:30 to 17:00 AWST Mon-Fri

 • Multiple tasks – no two days are the same as a Physiotherapy Assistant!

-Key responsibilities of a Physiotherapy Assistant
+Key Responsibilities of a Physiotherapy Assistant

 The role encompasses numerous tasks and responsibilities, including:

-• creating treatment plans
+• Creating treatment plans

-• demonstrating how to use therapy equipment
+• Demonstrating how to use therapy equipment

-• supporting patients with exercises
+• Supporting patients with exercises

-• applying techniques such as massage
+• Applying techniques such as massage

-• running diagnostic tests
+• Running diagnostic tests

-• helping patients in and out of the practice
+• Helping patients in and out of the practice

-First of all, compassion is key to this patient-facing role.
+• Compassion: First of all, compassion is key to this patient-facing role.
 You will be dealing with people who feel vulnerable due to their injury or illness, so you need to show plenty of empathy.

-Finally, the role involves motivating people to continue with their treatments at home.
+• Motivational skills: Finally, the role involves motivating people to continue with their treatments at home.
 You will need to be able to encourage their participation when not under your care if they want to recover quickly.

 How to become a Physiotherapy Assistant

-Physiotherapy Assistant course
+Physiotherapy Assistant Courses

-Certificate III in Allied Health Assistance
+HLT33015 Certificate III in Allied Health Assistance

 This course consists of eleven units of competency (eight core and three electives) delivered in a classroom.
 Students must also undertake a minimum of 80 practical working hours logged with an Approved Service provider.
 A trainer or assessor will visit you during your time there to assess your skills in practice.

-As a pathway qualification, students who pass the Allied Health Assistant course successfully can progress to Certificate IV in Allied Health Assistance or a Diploma of Community Services.
+As a pathway Physiotherapy qualification, students who pass the Allied Health Assistant course successfully can progress to Certificate IV in Allied Health Assistance or a Diploma of Community Services.

 Learn more about Certificate III in Allied Health Assistance